Sicelumusa1/Online-Notes-App/README.md

 # Online Notes App

-A simple online notes app to create, store and organize your notes.
+A simple online notes app to create, store and find your notes.

 ## Table of Contents